bitliner/AngularChart/README.md

 # AngularChart

-AngularChart is an angularjs directive that simplifies the creation of a chart.
+AngularChart is an angularjs directive to build charts quickly and easily.
-It lets you to create a chart in a declarative way with the minimum effort using specific html tags and attributes.
+It lets you to create a chart in a declarative way using specific html tags and attributes with the minimum effort.
+Indeed it is a unique interface to complex and specific libraries for charts.

 ## Usage